Issues in Information Systems

 Published 4 times a year, the Issues in Information Systems (IIS) journal is a refereed (double-blind peer review) publication (ISSN 1529-7314).
 IIS publishes the latest research in practice and pedagogical topics that focus on how information systems are used to support organizations or enhance the educational process.

 The IIS is the official publication of the IACIS.
 Papers are published online as soon as they are accepted.
 All manuscripts must be the author's original, unpublished work.
 The manuscript must not be under consideration for publication elsewhere.
 Please refer to the submission guidelines/instructions for authors before submitting your paper.
 Authors must review the IIS Publication Ethics before submitting their papers.
-There is no charge for paper submission.
-Final revised papers that are accepted for publication will be subject to a one-time publication processing fee of $500.

 Submission Timeline